 We need to invest in our infrastructure and make Connecticut’s vulnerable coastlines more resilient to sea-level rise and extreme weather events.
 For this reason, I supported the passage of the Infrastructure Investment and Jobs Act, which among other things, sets aside billions in funding for electric vehicle charging infrastructure, a new program to reduce transportation-related carbon emissions, and a Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation (PROTECT) program to protect at-risk infrastructure in coastal states.

 Another solution is to expand the adoption of nature-based shoreline projects.
-I’m a co-sponsor of the Living Shorelines Act, which would authorize $50 million annually for the National Oceanic and Atmospheric Administration (NOAA) to provide grants to state and local governments and nonprofits to develop and implement projects to improve coastal resiliency, mitigate shoreline erosion, and limit coastal damage.
+The Inflation Reduction Act includes $2.6 billion for the National Oceanic and Atmospheric Administration (NOAA) to provide grants to state and local governments and nonprofits to develop and implement projects to improve coastal resiliency.
 This funding would allow us to construct more coastal resilience projects, like the permeable concrete “reef balls” that safeguard Stratford Point.

 During my time in Congress, I have worked to secure funding increases for one of our community’s national treasures: the Long Island Sound.
-These projects have helped improve water quality, restore habitats, and broadly revitalize the Sound.
+The Infrastructure Investment and Jobs Act, for example, includes $106 million over a five-year period for the Sound to improve water quality and climate resiliency and restore habitats.
 I’ve also supported robust funding for EPA’s Brownfields Program to ensure Connecticut communities can safely clean up and redevelop brownfield sites.